Mothers' Union in Sudan

 In August 2016, staff from Mary Sumner House visited the Sudan for the first time in 6 years.
 Previously, despite us being able to continue to meet with the Mothers’ Union team in South Sudan due to the issues faced by Christians visiting Sudan, we have had difficulties actually being able to physically travel there.
 Mama Reida, the MU Community Development Coordinators (CDC’s) in Khartoum greeted us on our first morning, “We thought you’d never come again” was a phrase mentioned regularly.

-To give this some context, When Sudan and South Sudan split, Sudan was declared a Muslim State without any Christians and under protestations from the Church they agreed that Christians formed 1% of the population.
-There is limited to no freedom for Christianity there.
-Christians are systematically denied work, many are denied the opportunity to go to Church on Sunday and many Christian children end up on the street, as their parents struggle to support their children through school or even to feed them.
+To give this some context, when Sudan and South Sudan split in 2011, Sudan was declared a Muslim State without any Christians but under protestations from the Church they agreed that Christians formed 1% of the population.
+It is not easy to be a Christian within this context, and many Christians find it hard to find employment in the country resulting in parents then struggling to support their children through school or even to feed them.

 Against this incredibly difficult backdrop, Mothers’ Union Literacy and Financial Education Programme are making an enormous difference and have done so for the last 16 years!
 Where women have had no hope or opportunities to work, they are now starting businesses and sending their children to school.
 They have the opportunity to save their small salaries together and be encouraged, even when they can’t get to Church.